 Both DSC and Honeywell boards support a panic alarm.
 This is used when the alarm_trigger service is called in Home Assistant.
 This determines which type of panic alarm to raise.
 Valid values are: Police, Fire, Ambulance.

 Envisalink boards have no way to tell us which zones are actually in use, so each zone must be configured in Home Assistant.
+Zone numbers correspond to the zone numbers configured on your alarm system and must be in the range of 1 to 64.
 For each zone, at least a name must be given.
-For more information on the available zone types, take a look at the Binary Sensor docs.
-Note: If no zones are specified, Home Assistant will not load any binary_sensor components.
+For more information about the visual representation of a zone, take a look at the binary sensor documentation.
+Note: If no zones are specified, Home Assistant will not load any binary_sensor integrations.